CAMI-challenge/firstchallenge_evaluation/binning/README.md

 ![Figure: ARI for binners excluding uassigned bin - a purity measure, split by uniqueness](plots/unsupervised/unsupervised_ari_excluding_notassigned_uniqueness.png)
 *Figure: ARI for binners excluding uassigned bin - a purity measure, split by uniqueness*

-Novelty category:
-Grouping of genomes by their relation of genomes to a known full/draft genome from the NCBI reference database (Q: was this not a merger including also genomes from JGI and TIGR?)

-Uniqueness:
-Grouping of genomes by whether there a highly similar genomes in the same dataset (ANI>95%) or not.
-If yes, such genome was declared 'common strain' as opposed to 'unique strain'.

-including notassigned bin:
-Not assigned contigs/reads are assigned to a 'trash' bin and with this included in the evaluation.

-excluding notassigned bin:
-Not assigned contigs/reads are ignored in the evaluation as if they did not exist.

 ## Plots for taxonomic binners